Innovation and education in the digital society

 Social innovations

-Social innovation (SI) as a central research topic of the Social Research Centre (Sozialforschungsstelle, sfs) is well received in research area 3 in a large number of international and national projects as well as in academic courses.
+Social innovation (SI) as a central research topic of the Social Research Center Dortmund (Sozialforschungsstelle, sfs) is well received in research area 3 in a large number of international and national projects as well as in academic courses.
 On the one hand we pursue basic SI research, on the other hand we maintain a specific thematic focus on the topics of inclusion, ecosystems and the role of universities.

 As reflected in empirical research, marginalised groups in general and people with disabilities in particular are important target groups and also important stakeholder groups in SI initiatives worldwide (inclusive social innovation).
 The conditions for the success and/or failure of such initiatives and their dissemination as well as the special requirements for cross-sectoral cooperation are the subject of our research (e.g. Eckhardt / Kaletka / Pelka 2018).